SYZYGYfpga/brain-fs/adc/README.md

 ## Overview

-This sample project is designed to demonstrate usage of the POD-ADC-LTC2264-12 SYZYGY module from Opal Kelly.
+This sample project is designed to demonstrate usage of the POD-ADC-LTC2264-12 or POD-ADC-LTC2268-14 SYZYGY module from Opal Kelly.
 This sample is designed to interface with the pod connected to PORT D on the Brain-1.

 Both analog inputs on the ADC are deserialized by logic in the PL portion of the Zynq and fed into PS memory by a DMA transfer.